An internship is an important part of growing one's expert identity as well as one of the most concrete forms of working life connections.

 Internship gives you a contact to working life within the field of your studies and a possibility to gain relevant work experience.
 Internship carried out in the final stages of studies has a significant effect on employment after graduation.

 Internship is both studying and working in a field equivalent to one’s studies.
-It gives an employer a possibility to get to know a potential employee and the intern a chance to show his/her know-how.
+It gives an employer a possibility to get to know a potential employee and the intern a chance to show their know-how.

 Practical training is both learning and working in temporary employment that corresponds with your field of study.
 The training period gives your employer a possibility to meet a potential employee, and you a chance to show your know-how.
-There are many ways to find a suitable position, so there are also many ways to complete a practical training period.
+There are many ways to find a suitable position, thus there are also many ways to complete a practical training period.

 - Another option is practical training on financial support from the university.
 All basic degree students of the University of Vaasa can apply for funding for practical training.
 The applicant is the student, and the employer is the receiver of the grant.